ethan-stone/obsidian-vault-knowledge-base/Reading/Reading List.md

 # Things I Want to Learn About
-- History of policing in America
+- History of policing in America.
-- The sources of wealth inequality and how to combat it
+- The sources of wealth inequality, how it happened, and hot we can mitigate it.
-- Better understanding of global economics
+- Better understanding of global economics, trade relations, and how countries do business.
--
+- Better understanding of

 - the light eaters
 - martyr!